kk3rn3l/Simple-TCP-UDP-Message-Receiver/README.md

 ---

 ## Disclaimer
 Use this tool responsibly and only on networks you own/have permission to test.
-The authors are not responsible for misuse.
+The authors is not responsible for misuse.

 ---